Friday, June 16 - Tuesday, July 11, 2023

 OCEAN WAVES was the first Studio Ghibli film directed by someone other than studio founders Hayao Miyazaki and Isao Takahata, as director Tomomi Mochizuki led a talented staff of younger employees in an adaptation of Saeko Himuro’s best-selling novel.
 Full of shots bathed in a palette of pleasingly soft pastel colors and rich in the unexpected visual details typical of Studio Ghibli’s most revered works, OCEAN WAVES is an accomplished teenage drama and a true discovery.

-The film will be shown in Japanese with English subtitles only.
+All screenings will be presented in Japanese with English subtitles.

 - Country Japan

 IFC Center does not generally provide advisories about subject matter or potentially triggering content in films, as sensitivities vary from person to person.
 In addition to the synopses, trailers and other links on our website, further information about content and age-appropriateness for specific films can be found on Common Sense Media, IMDb and DoesTheDogDie.com as well as through general internet searches.